identity-com/credential-commons/README.md

 const cred = VC.fromJSON(credJSon);
 const verifiedLevel = cred.verify();
 ```
-The `.verify()` method return the hiest level verified, follow the `VC.VERIFY_LEVELS` constant:
+The `.verify(targetLevel=1, requestorId=null, requestId=null)` method return the hiest level verified, follow the `VC.VERIFY_LEVELS` constant:
 ```
 VERIFY_LEVELS = {
   INVALID: -1, // Credential structure and/or signature proofs is not valid, or credential is expired
   PROOFS: 0, // Credential structure and/or signature proofs are valid, including the expiry
-  ANCHOR: 1, // Anchor struture is valid
+  ANCHOR: 1, // Attestation Anchor struture is valid
+  GRANTTED: 2, // Check if the owner grantted the usage for the specific request
-  BLOCKCHAIN: 2, // Attestation was validated on blockchain };
+  BLOCKCHAIN: 3, // Attestation was validated on blockchain };
 ```